 Senna is a great option to impart natural highlights of ash blonde or lighter shades to your hair.
 Unlike henna, it does not impart strong color when left for short periods.
 Besides, it does not impart a reddish color but more subtle shade.
 It contains an anthraquinone derivative called chrysophanic acid, which imparts a light yellow color.
 If you wish to add beautiful blonde or golden highlights to your hair, you can apply senna paste for long periods of time.

-[ Read: Different Types Of Highlighters ]
+[ Read: Highlighters Available In India ]

 6. Combats Hair Loss:

 Senna not only beautifies your hair but also improves scalp condition and treats dandruff.
 It adds luster and definition to your hair.
 Being an excellent conditioning herb, it can combat hair loss as well.
 It cannot lighten naturally dark hair but will definitely provide deep conditioning.
 It can be combined with other herbs like Amla and Shikakai for conditioning and other benefits to your hair.

 As stated above, senna possesses medicinal value which can provide various health benefits given below.

 Being a laxative, senna is effective in relieving constipation.
 It has been approved by the US FDA as a non prescription drug to treat constipation.
 Senna stimulates the muscles of the colon to push fecal matter through more quickly.
 Senna leaf acts on the intestinal walls to cause contractions that lead to bowel movements.
 It softens stool by enabling the colon to absorb water.
 It can effectively cure even the most severe cases of constipation.
 The glycosides in it help transport electrolytes, causing bowel movements within 6 to 12 hours of its intake.
 Senna can be bought as an over the counter (OTC) medication for adults and children above 2 years of age.